dask/dask/docs/source/scheduler-overview.rst

 - See :doc:`shared` for information on the design of the shared memory (threaded or multiprocessing) schedulers
-- See :doc:`distributed` for documentation on the distributed scheduler
+- See distributed_ for information on the distributed memory scheduler